sserrata/pan.dev/docs/README.md

 **Why was PAN.dev created**?

 PAN.dev was created to deliver a better developer experience to our developer community by aggregating developer-focused content, simplifying the doc authoring experience, and providing content in a more consumable medium.

 **Who can contribute?**

-Anyone!
+Anyone!!!!
 We made pan.dev open source so all members of the community can author, edit, and open issues on our docs.

 **How can I contribute?**

 We have a [contributing guide](https://github.com/PaloAltoNetworks/pan.dev/blob/master/CONTRIBUTING.md).
 Docs are authored in markdown an easy-to-write plain text markup language (the same format used for readme's and slack!).

 A special thanks to all those who have contributed to the docs so far!

 **Contributors**